Natalie Korneitsik

-Natalie Korneitsik is an Estonian beauty queen, presenter and model who won the title of Miss Tallinn 2012 and represented her country at Miss Universe 2012.
-She is the first Estonian ever on the Mexican television.
+Natalie Korneitsik is an Estonian journalist, model and beauty pageant titleholder who won the title of Miss Universe Estonia 2012 and represented Estonia at Miss Universe.
+She now resides in Mexico and has been the first Estonian ever on the Mexican television.

 Early life

-Born in Tallinn, Korneitsik was scouted by Elite Model Look in Estonia at the age of 16.
-Natalie worked as a model worldwide.
+Born in the Estonian capital city Tallinn, Korneitsik participated in the European Parliament Congress in Strasbourg as "the future voice of generation" at the age of 15 after her political essays attracted public attention.
+Was scouted by the Elite Model Management at the age of 16.
+Natalie went on to work as a model worldwide.
 After high school, she moved to Milan to continue her studies in Istituto Europeo di Design.
 Korneitsik speaks the Estonian, English, Russian, Italian and Spanish languages.
 She plays the piano and supports A.C.
 Milan.
 Natalie is of Estonian, Belarusian and American descent.
-Natalie Korneitsik appeared in the remake of Coolio´s historical single Gangsta's Paradise.
+Natalie Korneitsik appeared in the remake of Coolio's historical single Gangsta's Paradise.

 Eesti Miss Estonia 2012

-Natalie Korneitsik is the First Princess who is 19 years old and 176 cm tall.
-She is a student and a model.
-While Margret Joseph is the Second Princess who is 19 years old and 170 cm tall.
+Natalie Korneitsik, then 19 years old, and 176 cm tall, was elected First Princess.
+Margret Joseph was elected the Second Princess.

 Miss Universe 2012

-Natalie Korneitsik represented her country at Miss Universe 2012 that was held in Las Vegas on December 19.
-Natalie did not make it into top 15, though was named by press sources and bloggers as the best representative from her country in many years.
+Natalie Korneitsik represented her country at Miss Universe 2012 that was held in Las Vegas on 19 December 2012.
+Natalie did not make it into top 15, though was named by press sources and bloggers as "the best representative from Estonia in many years".

-After competition
+Post beauty pageants

 After Miss Universe 2012, Natalie Korneitsik traveled to Asia to promote her title and country.
 In Indonesia, she guest-starred on several TV shows such as Pas Mantab and Hitam Putih :id:Hitam Putih (Acara TV).
-On the show Natalie claimed her main purpose was a cultural exchange between Estonia and Asia as well as to increase an awareness of her country.
-Natalie Korneitsik has been a part of Estonian delegation at Miss Universe 2013 in Moscow.
+On the show she claimed her main purpose was a cultural exchange between Estonia and Asia as well as to increase an awareness of her country.
+Natalie Korneitsik was member of the Estonian delegation at Miss Universe 2013 in Moscow.